 Another notable thing is that Pottersville is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Pottersville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pottersville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Pottersville in 2022 was $30,189, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,756 for a family of four.
 However, Pottersville contains both very wealthy and poor people as well.